Collation support

 However, Snowflake does not recommend using the feature this way because it might return unexpected or unintended results.

-• Once a table column is defined, you cannot change the collation for the column.
+• After a table column is defined, you cannot change the collation for the column.
 In other words, after a column has been created with a particular collation using a CREATE TABLE statement, you cannot use ALTER TABLE to change the collation.

 However, you can specify a different collation in a DML statement, such as a SELECT statement, that references the column.

-Differences Between ci and upper / lower
+Differences between ci and upper / lower

 The upper and lower collation specifications can provide better performance than the ci collation specification during string comparison and sorting.
 However, upper and lower have slightly different effects from ci, as explained in the next sections: